 The table saw is undoubtedly the workhorse of the wood shop.
 However, it does require some regular maintenance to keep it running well.
-An improperly tuned table saw will not only cut inefficiently, it can be hazardous to the operator.
+An improperly tuned table saw will not only cut inefficiently, but it can also be hazardous to the operator.
 Fortunately, there are a few simple steps to tuning up your table saw that will keep it running smoothly, cutting cleanly, and allow you to work as safely as possible.

 How Do You Know When Your Table Saw Needs a Tune-Up?